 Business, consulting and management jobs

-The range of jobs you can get with a business-related degree is certainly much broader than if you're entering the job market without one.
+The range of jobs you can get with a business-related degree is much broader than if you're entering the job market without one.
 You may be able to work your way up without a degree working for a small business, but you'll need extensive experience to progress.

 Business adviser

-Many business advisers are graduates from a variety of disciplines who started out in a professional and financial service such as HR, recruitment, marketing, accountancy, finance or banking.
-Many have worked in industry and have run their own businesses.
+A high proportion of business advisers are graduates from a variety of disciplines who started out in professional and financial services, such as:

 Learn more about the role of a business adviser.